mantakennedylogan/RedRuthReadingRoom/README.md

 # RedRuthReadingRoom
-To test Gurkins
+* To test Gurkins

-  download project
+  - Download project

-  go to hellocucumber
+  - Go to hellocucumber

-  run mvn test
+  - Run mvn test

-  Note: This will not build to do the fact that there is no classes defined currently.
+  <strong>Note</strong>: This will not build to do the fact that there is no classes defined currently.
+  <br></br>

-To test unit tests
+* To test Unit Tests

-  in project root dirictory
+  - In project root dirictory

-  run ./node_modules/mocha/bin/mocha.js
+  - Run ./node_modules/mocha/bin/mocha.js